Azure/azure-sdk/docs/cpp/design.md

 #### Exhaustion / Act of God

-{% include requirement/MUSTNOT id="cpp-error-exh-return error" %} return an error to the caller.
+{% include requirement/MUSTNOT id="cpp-design-logical-errorhandling-actofgod-no-return" %} return an error to the caller.

-{% include requirement/MUST id="cpp-error-exh-crash" %} crash, if possible.
+{% include requirement/MUST id="cpp-design-logical-errorhandling-actofgod-crash" %} crash, if possible.
 This means calling some form of fast failing function, like `abort`.

 Note: if your client library needs to be resilient to these kinds of errors you must either provide a fallback system, or construct your code in a way to facilitate proving that such errors can not occur.

 #### Pre-conditions
-{% include requirement/MAY id="cpp-error-prec-check" %} check preconditions on function entry.
+{% include requirement/MAY id="cpp-design-logical-errorhandling-prec-check" %} check preconditions on function entry.

-{% include requirement/MAY id="cpp-error-prec-disablecheck" %} privide a means to disable precondition checks in release / optimized builds.
+{% include requirement/MAY id="cpp-design-logical-errorhandling-prec-disablecheck" %} privide a means to disable precondition checks in release / optimized builds.

-{% include requirement/MUST id="cpp-error-exh-crash" %} crash, if possible.
+{% include requirement/MUST id="cpp-design-logical-errorhandling-prec-crash" %} crash, if possible.
 This means calling some form of fast failing function, like `abort`.

-{% include requirement/MUSTNOT id="cpp-error-prec-exceptions" %} throw a C++ exception.
+{% include requirement/MUSTNOT id="cpp-design-logical-errorhandling-prec-exceptions" %} throw a C++ exception.

 #### Post Conditions

-{% include requirement/SHOULDNOT id="cpp-error-postc-check" %} check post-conditions in a way that changes the computational complexity of the function.
+{% include requirement/SHOULDNOT id="cpp-design-logical-errorhandling-postc-check" %} check post-conditions in a way that changes the computational complexity of the function.

-{% include requirement/MUST id="cpp-error-postc-disablecheck" %} provide a way to disable postcondition checks, and omit checking code from built binaries.
+{% include requirement/MUST id="cpp-design-logical-errorhandling-postc-disablecheck" %} provide a way to disable postcondition checks, and omit checking code from built binaries.

-{% include requirement/MUST id="cpp-error-exh-crash" %} crash, if possible.
+{% include requirement/MUST id="cpp-design-logical-errorhandling-postc-crash" %} crash, if possible.
 This means calling some form of fast failing function, like `abort`.

-{% include requirement/MUSTNOT id="cpp-error-postc-exceptions" %} throw a C++ exception.
+{% include requirement/MUSTNOT id="cpp-design-logical-errorhandling-postc-exceptions" %} throw a C++ exception.

 #### Heap Exhaustion (Out of Memory)

-{% include requirement/MAY id="cpp-error-oom-crash" %} crash.
+{% include requirement/MAY id="cpp-design-logical-errorhandling-oom-crash" %} crash.
 For example, this may mean dereferencing a nullptr returned by malloc, or explicitly checking and calling abort.

 Note that on some comonly deployed platforms like Linux, handling heap exhaustion from user mode is not possible in a default configuration.

-{% include requirement/MAY id="cpp-error-oom-bad-alloc" %} propagate a C++ exception of type `std::bad_alloc` when encountering an out of memory condition.
+{% include requirement/MAY id="cpp-design-logical-errorhandling-oom-bad-alloc" %} propagate a C++ exception of type `std::bad_alloc` when encountering an out of memory condition.
 We do not expect the program to continue in a recoverable state after this occurs.
 Note that most standard library facilities and the built in `operator new` do this automatically, and we want to allow use of other facilities that may throw here.

-{% include requirement/MUSTNOT id="cpp-error-oom-throw" %} throw bad_alloc from the SDK code itself.
+{% include requirement/MUSTNOT id="cpp-design-logical-errorhandling-oom-throw" %} throw bad_alloc from the SDK code itself.

 #### Recoverable errors

-{% include requirement/MUST id="cpp-error-recov-reporting" %} report errors by throwing C++ exceptions defined in the Azure C++ Core Library.
+{% include requirement/MUST id="cpp-design-logical-errorhandling-recov-reporting" %} report errors by throwing C++ exceptions defined in the Azure C++ Core Library.

 > TODO: The Core library needs to provide exceptions for the common failure modes, e.g. the same values as `az_result` in the C SDK.